 Care to be taken

 You should promote your children to build bone density during their younger years.
-Bones reach peak density in early 30’s and from then on, it is our duty to maintain bone health through proper intake of calcium and Vitamin D including regular exercise.
+Bones reach peak density in the early ’30s and from then on, it is our duty to maintain bone health through proper intake of calcium and Vitamin D including regular exercise.
 Think of your bones as a retirement savings account.

 Make weight-bearing exercise part of your fitness routine